modxorg/Docs/en/getting-started/server-requirements.md

 ## Web servers

-Apache 2.4 or higher, or nginx 1.x are recommended.
+Apache 2.4 or nginx 1.8 are recommended.
 It's also possible to use lighttpd, IIS, Zeus, Valet, and other web servers.

 ## Browser Support for the Manager